 Normative model of the task.
 Left inset shows volume distributions for backgrounds (light lines) and targets (dark lines) in low and high contrast.
 (1) Spike generation process: a 1-dimensional sensory stimulus consisting of a background that transitions between low and high contrast (light lines) with superimposed targets (solid dots) feeds into a model neuron.
 The response of the model neuron is governed by a sigmoidal function which then generates stochastic spikes through a Poisson process.
 (2) Based on the observed spiking, a variance estimator integrates spike counts to estimate the current variance of the stimulus.
 (3) This estimate is then used to adjust the gain of the model neuron to optimize the estimate of stimulus variance at each time step.
 (4) The average change in gain of the model after each contrast transition.
 Dashed lines and dots indicate the time taken to reach half of the range of gain values in each contrast.

 Model psychometric functions.
 Discriminability between model spike rates in response to the background and targets as a function of contrast and target volume.
-Arrow indicates target mean of 1.50 which is the volume used to assess time courses in c).
+Light dots indicate model discriminability whereas the solid lines indicate logistic fits to the data (see Methods).
+Dashed lines indicate detection thresholds (defined as αβ from the logistic fit).
+Arrow indicates target mean of 1.50 which is the volume used to assess time courses in f.

 Model target discrimination as a function of time and contrast.
 Dashed vertical line indicates the time where the background contrast changes.

+Model predictions for the effects of contrast on psychometric thresholds, slopes, and adaptation times.

 Results